thiagodp/spec-pattern/README.md

 ## Creating your own class

-Creating your own class is **very easy**.
-Just extends *abstract* class `Composite`, like in the following example.
+Create your own class by extending the *abstract* class `Composite`, like in the following example.
 Of course, you can also extend one of the aforementioned classes or implement the interface `Spec` *(but why reinventing the wheel, right?)*.

 Let's create a class `DifferentFrom` ...